rashidwassan/all-in-one-academic-resources/GRE/GRE-detailed-breakdown.md

 ### 1.6: Section Adaptation (IMPORTANT)
+- There are three difficulty levels in GRE:
+  - Easy
+  - Medium
+  - Difficult
 - The test is adaptive and sets difficulty of succeeding section based on the performance in current.
+- If you perform well in first section, the next section will be harder, and vice versa.
 - Everyone starts with medium difficulty questions.
+- Remember: Test is not question adaptive, it is section adaptive.
+That means the difficulty of questions in a section is not dependent on the performance in that section, but on the performance in the previous section.
+- However, old GRE was question adaptive, but new GRE is not.